-In 2005 Dy Plambeck made her debut with the collection of poems Buresø Stories (Buresø-fortællinger) which rocketed her onto the Danish literary scene, and for which she was awarded the Klaus Rifbjerg Debut Prize for Poetry and the Danish government’s three-year grant.
+Dy Plambeck (1980) graduated from Forfatterskolen in Copenhagen in 2004 and debuted with the poetry collection Buresø Stories in 2005, which rocketed her onto the Danish literary scene, and for which she was awarded the Klaus Rifbjerg Debut Prize for Poetry and the Danish government’s three-year grant.

 Through her writing, Dy turns the spotlight on the warped existences and lost souls of provincial Denmark, bringing to life their existence in a clear voice full of charm, yet unafraid of pain and darkness.
 Dy’s approach to her characters is both thoughtful and empathic, humorous and entertaining, disturbingly wild and exhilarating.

-Since her debut, Plambeck’s critically acclaimed subsequent novels Texas Rose (2008), Godfather (Gudfar, 2011) and Mikael (2014) have depicted every imaginable corner of the human mind, raising questions of how multi-faceted life can be, and how we at all times are the sum of the people and places that characterize us.
+Since her debut, Plambeck’s critically acclaimed subsequent novels Texas Rose (2008), Godfather (2011) and Mikael (2014) have depicted every imaginable corner of the human mind, raising questions of how multi-faceted life can be, and how we at all times are the sum of the people and places that characterize us.